To explore this definition, investigate the diagram below.

 Rays emanating from the focus will always be reflected perpendicular to the directrix.

-To explore this property, investigate the diagram at right.
+To explore this property, investigate the diagram below.

 This same geometric property also allows parabolas to act as collectors: